-If your body changed awhile ago, it’s time to let go of the clothes that no longer fit.
+If your body changed, it’s time to let go of the clothes that no longer fit.
 There’s no need to hold onto things that make you feel bad whenever you see them.
-Especially if they’re serving as a reminder of what no longer suits you.
+Especially if they serve as a reminder of what no longer suits you.

 Once you let go of your idea of how you SHOULD look and accept your current body, you’re ready to begin again.

 Now you want to move on and figure out what will work best for your changed body.
 Ideally, you’ll come up with a few fresh outfit formulas that flatter.
 For one of my clients who gained weight in her stomach, we introduced her to high waist pants.
 She loved how it felt to have the fabric over her belly, like a protective shield.
 This also eliminated her muffin top.

 There’s plenty of styling tricks to downplay specific body parts while highlighting other areas that you still like.
 Look outside yourself for inspiration.
 While I always appreciate a woman who knows what’s not for her, I see how this creates a block from trying something different.
 It leads to rejecting an idea without fully exploring it as an option.
 The best outfits often come together from the unexpected!

 If you’re wondering “What’s my style?” because your body changed start by letting go of both the physical and emotional baggage that’s weighing you down.
 Then get more comfortable with your current body so you feel happy about how you look.
 Finally, open yourself up to new possibilities for your updated style.
 Experiment with fresh ideas and notice which ones feel best on your new shape.